lostan-workshop/2025/content/en/cfp/_index.md

 #     weight: 10
 ---

-__Authors are invited to submit original papers in PDF format to the [submission website](https://easychair.org/my/conference?conf=lostan2025).__
+__Authors are invited to submit original papers in PDF format to the submission website (TBD).__

 ## 📃 Submission Type

 The workshop provides a platform to share experimental and theoretical results, present artefacts, demos and datasets, as well as broad discussion or survey papers.
 Therefore, LoStaN invites researchers and practitioners to submit the following types of contribution:

-1. __Full__ or __short__ papers about approaches involving logic, statistical and neural models, emphasising practical aspects, applications, or applicability to real-world problems.
+1. __Full__ or __short__ papers about approaches involving logic, statistical and neural models, and their combination/integration.
 Full papers should be limited to __14 pages__, while short papers should be limited to __7 pages__ _(excluding references)_.

 2. __Position papers__ concerning the application of logic, statistical and neural models in specific fields.
 Position papers should be limited to __7 pages__ _(excluding references)_.

 3. __Survey papers__, concerning any of the above.
 Survey papers should be limited to __14 pages__ _(excluding references)_.